Kometa-Team/Kometa/docs/config/settings.md

 1. Sets the `run_order` specifically for the Movies library
 2. Sets the `minimum_items` attribute specifically for the Movies library
 3. Sets the global `run_order` which will apply to all libraries unless a library-level `run_order` is found, as showcased in the above example
-4. Sets the global `minimum_items` which will apply to all libraries unless a library-level `run_order` is found, as showcased in the above example
+4. Sets the global `minimum_items` which will apply to all libraries unless a library-level `minimum_items` is found, as showcased in the above example

 ## Cache
 Cache the Plex GUID and associated IDs for each library item for faster subsequent processing.
 The cache file is created in the same directory as the configuration file.